 The photo is Christina Ricci as Wednesday in “Addams Family Values” (1993).

-The movie also featured David Krumholtz [later in the tv series “Numb3rs”] as a rather stereotypical highly sensitive kid, repressed and using an inhaler to cope with asthma.
+The movie also featured David Krumholtz [later in the tv series “Numb3rs” among other projects] as a rather stereotypical highly sensitive kid, repressed and using an inhaler to cope with asthma.

-But Wednesday may represent another sort of coping with high sensitivity: responding to situations and other people with snide irony and contemptuousness.
+Wednesday may represent another sort of coping with high sensitivity: responding to situations and other people with snide irony and contemptuousness.